sertonix/curl/docs/cmdline-opts/show-headers.md

 Prior to 7.75.0 curl did not print the headers if --fail was used in combination with this option and there was error reported by server.

 This option was called --include before 8.10.0.
-The former name will remain working.
+The former name remains working.